Jaydee94/kubeseal-webgui/README.md

 ## Prerequisites

-To use this Web-Gui u have to install [Bitnami-Sealed-Secrets](https://github.com/bitnami-labs/sealed-secrets) in your cluster first!
+To use this Web-Gui you have to install [Bitnami-Sealed-Secrets](https://github.com/bitnami-labs/sealed-secrets) in your cluster first!

 ## Usage